 A. Lawyers in our London office work with lawyers and clients all over the world so opportunities for travel (and placements/secondments) abroad will arise on specific transactions and/or to meet international clients and colleagues.

-Controller Identity: Jones Day London, an Ohio general partnership, whose office is at 21 Tudor Street, London EC4Y 0DJ.
+Controller Identity: Jones Day London, an Ohio general partnership and firm of solicitors regulated by the Solicitors Regulation Authority (SRA number 223579), whose office is at 21 Tudor Street, London EC4Y 0DJ.

 Types of Data and Purposes: We hold personal data about you that you have provided to us or requested be provided to us as part of our recruitment process.
 We will continue to hold this and other similar data as you progress through the application process.
 This may include, inter alia, the following types of personal data: